ngojenny/pd-notes/README.md

 2) Have a foundational knowledge of testing
 3) Be able to explain the difference between various types of testing (Static, Unit, Integration, Snapshot, etc)
 4) Be more confident in more Advanced JavaScript concepts
+5) Be able to build a small vue project independently

 ### Specific Course Goals
 *November 1, 2019*